 Bogan Shire (Nyngan, Hermidale, Girilambone)

 And while Moorambilla Voices is supported to some extent by contributions from government agencies and private donors, there is always a large shortfall that needs to be filled through fundraising to ensure the voices continue to sing, dance and drum.
 While all participants are subsidised, we don’t want any child to miss out if they can’t find the $660 they are asked to contribute themselves.
 ANY financial help you can offer to help support these candidates in some of the most disadvantaged communities would be much appreciated.
 We know they are worth all the effort.

-After twelve years graduates of the program are now moving into tertiary education and planning the next phase of their lives, shaped in part by their experience with Moorambilla Voices; pursuing careers in music, community services and the environment.
+After fourteen years graduates of the program are now moving into tertiary education and planning the next phase of their lives, shaped in part by their experience with Moorambilla Voices; pursuing careers in music, community services and the environment.